jpds-zz/entrymgr/README.md

 entrymgr is a command-line-based journal entry management tool which can use a DVCS as a backend for history tracking.

+It can be used, for example, to maintain a text-based diary, or a journal of server changes.

 Managing entries
 ----------------